Teamwork with Your Designer

 Within a few weeks, we had the final illustrations approved and in hand.
 Justine was kind enough to provide me with layered vector art.
 Layered digital files make it easier if I need to tweak the position of things in the illustrations to accommodate the final layout and type.

 Author Anthony Walsh has ecstatically embraced the idea of face-to-face book promotion.
-He has been asking reader to post pictures of themselves with his book on social media.
-He attends book readings and signings at events around town all summer.
-He is a machine when it comes to promotion, so I hope to see great success for both him and Strive Publishing!
+He has been asking readers to post pictures of themselves with his book on social media.
+He attended book readings and signings at various events around town throughout the summer.
+He is a machine when it comes to promotion, so I had hoped to see great success for both him and Strive Publishing.